brillout/wildcard-api/docs/readme.template.md

 developed within the same organization.

 In general,
-REST and GraphQL are the right tools if you want to create an API consumed by third parties and RPC is the right tool if you want to create an API consumed by yourself / your organization.
+REST and GraphQL are the right tools if you want to create an API consumed by code written by third parties and RPC is the right tool if you want to create an API consumed by code written by yourself / your organization.

 ## Getting Started